A fish is depicted on this village sign at Gooderstone in Norfolk. It earned its

 Andy Manning, who carved this tree pictured right, is a conservation ecologist and

 freelance professional sculptor who is based in Suffolk.
-For more examples of his
+His work is

 and sanders to create works of art in big chunks of English oak, Red Cedar, Sweet